Mybrc91/VPlayer_lib/README.md

 Copyright (C) 2014 Matthew Ng
 Licensed under the Apache License, Verision 2.0

-AndroidFFmpeg, FFmpeg, libvo-aacenc, vo-amrwbenc, libyuv and others libraries projects are distributed on theirs own license.
+AndroidFFmpeg, FFmpeg, libpng, fdk-aac, fribidi, libvo-aacenc, vo-amrwbenc, tropicssl, and libyuv are distributed on theirs own license.

 ## Patent disclaimer
 We do not grant of patent rights.